unusually-anxious/API-Key-Hunter-v1.0/README.md

 This tool is intended for educational and security auditing purposes only Contribution & Development
 Pull requests welcome!
-Suggested structure for contributions:
-Add new API key regex patterns in API_PATTERNS
-Improve async crawling and subdomain detection
-Add tests in tests/ folder

 License
 This project is licensed under the MIT License.